felis/UHS30/README.md

 * This library set provides interrupt safe heap for AVR, ARM, and PIC32 based boards.<BR>
 * Circuitsathome USB Host Shield support (of course!)
 * Freescale Kinetis native full-speed host support!
     * NOTE!
-To use the Teensy 3.0/3.1/LC in host mode, select "No USB" from the tools menu for USB Type.
+To use the Teensy 3.0/3.1/3.2/3.4/3.5 and LC in host mode, select "No USB" from the tools menu for USB Type.

 ## AVR Arduino hardware instructions
 On AVR based Arduino boards and clones, you must do one of the following: